pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. as being suitable for use in both a multi-threaded Web
 .. application server, and a worker queue processing stuff, the
 .. worker or the Web application instance could have their commands
-.. distributed across partitions in a system at random.
+.. distributed across pipelines in a system at random.
 The command
 .. logging process could do that.
 A command could be the name of a
 .. method on the process application object, and it could have args
 .. used to call the method.
 An actor could be used to send a message,